WHY IS A MONTESSORI CLASSROOM SO SPECIAL?

 - Children work in mixed age groups in the prepared environment.
 The children are grouped into a mixed 3 year age group, being 0 – 3 years and 3 – 6 years.

-- Children work at their own pace, in a
+- Children work at their own pace, in a child-centred director facilitated environment.

 - Children work both individually and cooperatively to develop social responsibility and communication skills